 Main Causes of Valve Assembly Failure

 Improper assembly can damage valves quickly.
-Wrong orientation, uneven tightening, incorrect seat installation, missing sealing rings, damaged threads, or reused worn parts can cause leakage immediately after maintenance.
+Wrong orientation, uneven tightening, incorrect seat installation, missing sealing rings, damaged threads, or reused worn parts can cause leakage soon after maintenance.
 In many workshops, the valve is cleaned and refitted without checking the seating surface under good light.
 That shortcut often leads to repeat failure.

 Wrong material selection is another root cause.
 A valve assembly designed for clean water may not survive abrasive slurry traces, acids, solvents, hot condensate, seawater, or sour service.
 Material compatibility matters for the valve seat, spring, sealing element, cage, and body contact surfaces.